-If a candidate has recently sampled the newest Colorado “recreational” industry, he or she may be unpleasantly surprised when a job offer is made contingent on a drug test.
-Many legal professionals do not realize that many corporations require drug tests for ALL employees (not just those operating dangerous equipment, etc.) – so it is a good idea to stick to skiing in Colorado if in the midst of a job search.
+If a candidate has recently sampled a “recreational” drug, he or she may be unpleasantly surprised when a job offer is made contingent on a drug test.
+Many legal professionals do not realize that some corporations require drug tests for ALL employees (not just those operating dangerous equipment, etc.) – so it is a good idea to to obtain this information if you are beginning or in the midst of a job search.

 Most lawyers are not particularly nervous about a background check, but bear in mind that a long ago conviction could come back to haunt you depending on the position.
-If you were convicted of a financial misdemeanor during college, for example (even if the state Bar found you fit for membership), a potential employer that is a bank or financial institution may not be able to get past this issue.
+For example, if you were convicted of a financial misdemeanor during college, (even if the state Bar found you fit for membership), a potential employer in the banking/financial services industry may not be able to get past this type of issue.

-There is not much that one can do to “prepare” for these aspects of the interview process, but you should know that they exist and sometimes are strongly relied upon by employers in deciding whether or not to pursue a candidate.
-So, even if your interviews were spectacular, do not count on an offer until moving past this sometimes important hurdle/step.
+There is not much that one can do to “prepare” for these aspects of the interview process.
+That said, you should know that such tools exist and sometimes are strongly relied upon by employers in deciding whether or not to move forward with a candidate.
+So, even if your interviews were spectacular, do not count on an offer until you have moved past this sometimes important step.

-While you can only prepare in advance for some of the above aspects (i.e. drug testing), it is important to understand the requirements and know your vulnerabilities before investing time in a lengthy interview process.
+While you can only prepare in advance for some of the above steps (i.e., drug testing), it is important to understand each of the requirements and know your vulnerabilities before investing time in a lengthy interview process.